-Writer/Director Gary Ross constructs a historical-film miracle: a meaningful tale about the Civil War that doesn’t bog down in details.
+Writer/Director Gary Ross constructs a historical-film miracle: a meaningful true tale about the Civil War that doesn’t bog down in details.
 Rebel deserter Matthew McConaughey leads a wartime insurrection against both the South and the North.
 It’s hard to believe that it really happened.

 Free State of Jones